RushabhSingwi/Insurance-RAG-chatbot/README.md

 > **Note**: Each module can also be imported and used programmatically.
 See [src/preprocessing/README.md](src/preprocessing/README.md) for details.

-**Step 3: Build FAISS Index**
+**Step 3: Build ChromaDB Index**

 ```bash
 python src/embeddings/build_index.py
 ```

-This creates embeddings and builds the vector store.
+This creates embeddings and builds the ChromaDB vector store.

 ### Run the Application